DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-a-pgce.md

     link_url: /non-uk-teachers/non-uk-qualifications
 ---

-After gaining a degree, you may want to go on to complete a postgraduate certificate (PG certificate) or diploma (PG diploma).
+If you have a degree and are interested in gaining a qualification in education, you may want to do a postgraduate certificate in education (PGCE).

 You can get a postgraduate certificate in education (PGCE) through teacher training.